Ebola death toll rises to 4,950 - WHO

 A slowdown in Liberia's Ebola outbreak and the continued rampant rate of infection in Sierra Leone may reflect contrasting ways the two countries are dealing with burials, WHO experts said earlier on Friday.

-Shoring up defences in states neighbouring the three countries remains critical, the WHO said.
+Shoring up defenses in states neighboring the three countries remains critical, the WHO said.
 Nigeria and Senegal have stamped out outbreaks, while Mali has recorded one case.

 "The best protective measures for non-affected countries are adequate levels of preparedness including heightened surveillance to detect and diagnose cases early and well-prepared staff and operational planning to ensure that suspect cases of Ebola are managed safely and in ways to minimize further spread," the Travel and Transport Task Force on Ebola Virus Disease said in a separate statement issued on Friday.